JothiSri2005/Pharmacy-Management-System/README.md

 ## 📷 Screenshots

-> (Add screenshots from the application running on terminal with MySQL records, or database schema snapshots if available)
+> (From the application running on terminal with MySQL records, and database schema snapshots)

 ---